Homemade Thin-Crust Pizza

-Cover the dough with the upside-down mixing bowl or a clean kitchen towel while you prepare the pizza toppings.
+Cover the dough with the upside-down bowl or a clean kitchen towel and let sit while you prepare the pizza toppings, about 10 minutes.

-Work from the middle of the dough outwards, using the heel of your hand to gently press and stretch the dough until it's about a 1/4-inch thick or less.
+Divide the dough into 2 equal pieces.
+Working with one piece of dough at a time, stretch or roll it into a thin, 10- to 12-inch round.
+Form from the middle of the dough outwards, using the heel of your hand to gently press and stretch the dough until it's about a 1/4-inch thick or less.
 For an extra-thin crust, roll it with a rolling pin.
-If the dough starts to shrink back, let it rest for 5 minutes and then continue rolling.
+If the dough starts to shrink back, let it rest for 5 minutes and then try rolling again.